Marianarscabral/ML-Project/README.md

 ## **Predicting Hospital Readmissions**

-* This repository contains the project developed for the **Machine Learning** course  as part of the MDSAA program at NOVAIMS.
+* This repository contains the group project developed for the **Machine Learning** course  as part of the MDSAA program @ NOVAIMS.

 #### Project Objectives